home » stalking, threats, & violence

 About 3% reported obtaining a weapon to protect themselves against a client.

-These resources present research findings, incidence & prevalence stats, characteristics of high-risk patients, precipitating events, methods & motives, forms of attack including those that are fatal, issues in recognizing and responding to risks, PTSD & other common effects, dangers to therapists' families, issues in prosecuting patients, training recommendations, and prevention strategies.
+The 65 resources I gathered below present research findings, incidence & prevalence stats, characteristics of high-risk patients, precipitating events, methods & motives, forms of attack including those that are fatal, issues in recognizing and responding to risks, PTSD & other common effects, dangers to therapists' families, issues in prosecuting patients, training recommendations, and prevention strategies.

 - Simon, R. I. (2011).
 Patient Violence Against Health Care Professionals: Safety Assessment and Management.
 Psychiatric Times, 28, 2.